emmabostian/fem-design-systems/docs/foundations-of-design-systems.md

 #### Responsiveness

-Our components must respond to browser window resizing.
+Our components must respond to browser window resizing and varying screen resolutions.

 #### Completion